snlraju-msft/OfficeDocs-MicrosoftSearch/MicrosoftSearch/salesforce-knowledge-connector.md

 Use your organization’s Salesforce Knowledge Instance URL.
 This URL is the specific web address used to access and interact with Salesforce Knowledge's API services for data retrieval, which typically looks like `https://[COMPANY_NAME].my.salesforce.com`

 ### 3. Authentication Type
-For Salesforce Knowledge graph connector, use OAuth 2.0 for authentication.
+For Salesforce Knowledge Microsoft Graph connector, use OAuth 2.0 for authentication.

 To authenticate, enter the Client ID and Client Secret.
 The Client ID is a unique identifier assigned to your application for making requests to the Salesforce Knowledge API.
 The Client Secret is a confidential key used alongside the Client ID to securely authenticate your application with the Salesforce Knowledge API.